 If you’re not a great swimmer, you should never swim alone.
 Also, never go to isolated spots with poor phone reception.

 And every time you arrive at the beach, the first thing you should check is the signage.
-If the water is considered dangerous, you’ll see signs like shark sighting, jellyfish, etc.
+If the water is considered dangerous, you’ll see signs like shark sightings, jellyfish, etc.